igaeun8/igaeun8.github.io_2024ver/content/en/travel_philippines/philippines/index.md

 - List the places you've been to

 I was happy to eat a lot of mangoes.
-I don't know how to improve my English.
+I don't know my English skill were improved.